Thomascountz/thomascountz/_posts/2018-04-13-calculate-decision-boundary-of-perceptron.md

 I spent a lot of time wanting to plot this decision boundary so that I could visually, and algebraically, understand how a perceptron works.
 So today, we’ll look at the maths of taking a perceptron’s inputs, weights, and bias, and turning it into a line on a plot.

-The first thing to consider is that a I’m only interested in plotting a decision boundary in a 2-D space, this means that our input vector must also be 2-dimensional, and each input in the vector can be represented as a point on a graph.
+The first thing to consider is that I’m only interested in plotting a decision boundary in a 2-D space, this means that our input vector must also be 2-dimensional, and each input in the vector can be represented as a point on a graph.

 ![Labeled training data plotted on a graph](/assets/images/labeled_training_data.png)